Bibelo/JWtoPodcast/README.md

-# Convert JW.ORG videos into an audio RSS Podcast
+# Convert JW.ORG medias into an audio RSS Podcast

+## Description

+There's a wonderful pool of spiritual resources on JW.ORG.

+This program makes it possible to follow them easily using the practical features of a podcast player.

+This will create a channel for each main page containing media resources on JW.ORG.

 https://stackoverflow.com/questions/18550127/how-to-do-virtual-file-processing
 note expliquant que si utilise une methode qui a besoin d'un filename, il faut utiliser tempfile